 The Caring Closet.
 The Young Parent's Discussion Group features the Caring Closet filled with baby/child clothing and supplies from which young parents can shop.
 Young parents earn points to shop by attending monthly sessions of the Young Parent's Discussion Group, along with setting and achieving goals in the areas of:

 When & Where?

 Time/date: 3rd Tuesday of each month September - May, 1:00 pm - 2:00 pm

 Place: CFRC classroom in Rock Ledge Primary School located at: 330 W. Hickory Street, Seymour, along with other various locations in the Seymour, WI area

 Who Can Attend?
 Young parents, ages 13-25, living in Seymour, Black Creek, Nichols, Oneida, Freedom, and Shiocton are welcome to attend with their children.
 Childcare is provided.

 The Young Parent's Discussion Group is a collaboration of CFRC, the Seymour Alternative High School and the Seymour Community School District Health Office.

 During the school year, CFRC provides opportunities for families to learn more on pertinent topics.
 Presenters come from various fields of expertise to provide parents/guardians with information on topics like being active with your kids, appropriate discipline, talking about serious issues, and financial management.

 Me & My Family Program

 The Me & My Family program is designed to promote each parent or family member to spend time individually with their children.
-Programs are offered for moms and kids (Me & My Mom), dads and kids (Me & My Dad), and grandparents and kids (Me & My Grandparent).
-And, some events are designed for the entire family to attend.
+Programs are offered for nuclear and extended families and kids.
 The events typically take place in Seymour and Black Creek, showcasing some of the great, low cost entertainment in the area.